 - Lose some width due to bottom of pool being wider than top.
 So a 15ft pool will actually only give about 13ft swimming width

-- Take quite a while to fill - depending on the size
+- Takes quite a while to fill – depending on the size

 We loved our splasher pool so much that we decided to get another one the following summer.

-Pros and Cons of Our Intex 15ft x 46" Metal Frame Pool
+Pros and Cons of Our Intex Metal Frame Pool

 - Last much longer than Easy Set pools – this will be our 8th summer with ours

-- Longer to pack away – this tends to be a once a summer job, when the suns gone, so has the pool
+- Longer to pack away – this tends to be a once a summer job; when the sun's gone, so is the pool

 - Longer to fill – worth the wait, but watch those water meters!